Skip to content

 The HTTP transport listens on port 3334 by default.

-When enabled, @kozou/api generates:
+@kozou/api generates:

 • CRUD endpoints for each table (list, get, create, update, delete) and read-only endpoints for each view, querying PostgreSQL directly.